IonicaBizau/C-plus-plus-Exercises/README.md

 C++ exercises
 =============
-Small C++ exercies I solved in the high school. :smile:
+Random algorithm solutions coded in C++.

 ## License
-This stuff is licensed under the MIT license. :heart:
+This stuff is licensed under the KINDLY license. :heart: